fossas/spectrometer/STYLE-GUIDE.md

   }
 ```

-This rule is enforced by CI.
+This rule is enforced by the formatter.

 ## Naming